What do Student Fundraisers do?

 How much are Student Fundraisers paid?

-All Student Fundraisers are paid weekly at the rate of £9.49 per hour plus holiday pay at £1.15 per hour.
-We do not offer commission, but we do offer a brilliant team atmosphere, hot drinks, biscuits and chocolate as well as some bigger prizes that Fundraisers can compete for.
+All Student Fundraisers are paid via Unitemps at the rate of £9.49 per hour plus holiday pay at £1.15 per hour.
+We do not offer commission, but we do offer a brilliant team atmosphere, hot drinks, biscuits and chocolate in our physical calling room space.

 Are there opportunities for progression within the Team?